warmans/silex-rest-provider/README.md

 Provider to simplify/standardize the generation of REST API resources in Silex based somewhat on mach/silex-rest.

+### Important Note on Versions

+Versions below 2.0.0 support Silex 1.x while versions above and including 2.0.0 support silex 2.0@dev.
+The 2.0.0 versions WILL NOT work with silex 1.2.

 ### The Problem

 With mach's rest provider you define your api as follows: